skitsanos/skitsanos/README.md

 # Welcome

-Fullstack Software Architect and CTO with active, hands-on experience.
-Innovating in software and hardware design and development since 1992.
+Dynamic and innovative Fullstack Software Architect and CTO with over three decades of experience in both software and hardware development.
+Adept at utilizing an extensive technology stack including ArangoDB, Node.js, React, and Alibaba and Ant Group tools, among others.
+Specialized expertise in Ant.Design and Umi.js frameworks.
+Comprehensive understanding of the software product development lifecycle and DevOps methodologies, focusing on scalable, efficient, and high-quality solutions.
+Proven track record in managing operations for large-scale enterprises and mentoring startups.
+Demonstrated ability to adapt to new technologies, with a willingness to upskill as needed.
+Outstanding communication skills with a commitment to sharing knowledge and expertise showcased through roles in applied programming education.
+Fluent in English with exceptional time management capabilities, underscoring a drive to meet project deliverables on time and exceed expectations.

-Product Development with ArangoDB ★ Node.js ★ Bun ★ React ★ Alibaba and Ant Group line of tools ★ Ant.Design ★ APIs ★ OpenResty/nginx ★ JavaScript ★ Lua ★ C# ★ TypeScript ★ Rust ★ Python ★ Docker ★ DevOps ★ GitHub Actions ★ Microsoft Azure DevOps ★ AWS ★ Oracle Cloud ★ Microservices ★ ESP32 on FreeRTOS ★ OpenAI ★ Langchain ★ LlamaIndex ★ Weaviate
+Ping me if you are into Product Development with ArangoDB ★ Node.js ★ Bun ★ React ★ Alibaba and Ant Group line of tools ★ Ant.Design ★ APIs ★ OpenResty/nginx ★ JavaScript ★ Lua ★ C# ★ TypeScript ★ Rust ★ Python ★ Docker ★ DevOps ★ GitHub Actions ★ Microsoft Azure DevOps ★ AWS ★ Oracle Cloud ★ Microservices ★ ESP32 on FreeRTOS ★ OpenAI ★ Langchain ★ LlamaIndex ★ Weaviate

 ## Ready to use Tools